evantorrie/splunk-otel-collector/RELEASING.md

 ## Release

 Finally create a Release for the new `<new tag>` on GitHub.

-The release body should include all the release notes from the Changelog for this release.
+## Verify External Usage

-## Verify Examples
+After the tags have been pushed to the main repo, you will now able to verify that other users can pull these submodules and build outside of the repository.

-After releasing verify that examples build outside of the repository.
+Use the verify_modules.sh script

 ```
 ./verify_examples.sh